odoo-ps/psus-process/docs/docs/processes/tech-quickstart/lifecycle.md

   - Send to Customer: [PSUST-C02]  Your development has started

 - **Responsible**:
-  - **PS functional**: Consultant (Reviewer on task) or Coach (Parent Task Reviewer) or Team Leader
+  - **PS functional**: BSA (Reviewer on task) or Coach (Parent Task Reviewer) or Team Leader
   - **PS Technical**: Developer (Assigned on task)

-- **Task color**:
+- **Kanban State Color**:

   - **Grey**:
     - Developer is working on developing the feature.
-    - When a task is moved to this stage, the developer will notify functional consultant and customer with email suggesting that the development has been stated.
+    - When a task is moved to this stage, the developer will notify BSA and customer with email suggesting that the development has been stated.

   - **Red**:
-    - Task is blocked and requires more details from the customer or consultant.
+    - Task is blocked and requires more details from the customer or BSA.
     - Developer will notify functional responsible about this."

   - **Green**:
     - Development is ready for UAT  and task can be moved to Functional Review stage now.
-    - when task ready developer will notify functional consultant and customer with email that ask is ready for testing with URL of instance where it can be tested."
+    - when task ready developer will notify BSA and customer with email that ask is ready for testing with URL of instance where it can be tested."

 - **Resulting Stages**:
   - When ready => UAT